 2. How do I apply to the C2 graduate program?

 Students in all Yale graduate programs are welcome to interact with C2 affiliated faculty as they find their studies guide them into the general area of computing and the arts.

 Students particularly interested in studying issues in computer science related to the arts should apply to either the Computing and the Arts track within the MS program in Computer Science, or the PhD program in Computer Science through the Yale Graduate School.
-Information on Graduate School admissiosn can be found here.
-Additional information about the structure of the graduate study in C2 related areas can be found here for the Masters level, and here for the PhD level.
+Information on Graduate School admissions can be found here.